tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/instructions.md

 ROM.

-Download the ROM and after loading it with SD2SNES or an Emulator, make sure the USB2SNES/QUSB2SNES software is running, any required lua scripts are running and then finally press "Connect".
+Download the ROM and after loading it with SD2SNES or an Emulator, make sure the USB2SNES/QUSB2SNES software is running, any required lua scripts are running, that you have reached the File Select screen, and then finally press "Connect".
 If everything works as expected and you have the correct ROM loaded it'll say below "Game detected, have fun" which means everything is ok and ready to go.